I live for that “lightbulb” moment.

 My Teaching Style

 I teach at the university level.
-I suppose my style of teaching pedagogy is what I learned from my professors at Chico State: primarily a learning-centered approach.
+I suppose my style of teaching pedagogy is a mix of what I learned from my professors at Chico State and what I’ve learned at ASU: primarily a learning-centered approach.
 What does this mean?
 It means I adapt to the classroom and the students I am working with.
 I combine teacher-centered and student-centered pedagogies.
 Where I can, I combine lecture with inquiry, hands-on with discussion.
 I don’t just lecture, monotoned and strict, for a 55-minute class period, using PowerPoint slides riddled with bullet-points – I’ve erased too many of those from my memory, which is exactly the problem.
 Yes, I will use some PowerPoint slides and I’ll use the whiteboard, but I’ll also use YouTube videos, I’ll use demos, I’ll call on students to answer questions, I’ll engage with my classroom.
+I want to empower my students to take control of their own education – that’s what they’ll have to do when they’re out of school!

 I converse with my students, asking questions to test their current knowledge, so that I can build on that or fill in gaps that may be missing.
 I try to have more than one way to explain a concept, often using real-life examples (e.g. when learning about standing waves, I can relate the nodes to the frets on a guitar, or we can talk about the sweet-spot on a baseball bat, or the low points of pressure in a Ruben’s tube!).
 I use pictures, hand-motions, equations, etc. to get STEM concepts across to my many learners.
 I build off of Bloom’s Taxonomy and the other lexicon in teaching pedagogy.
 I build mutual respect with my students in the classroom, and encourage that they build that respect with their peers.
 They are young adults, soon to be STEM professionals, going into $10k’s of debt, they should act like and treat each other as adults.
 I do not discriminate in my classroom, and I take my students’ physical and mental health very seriously.
 I make sure my students know resources available to them at whichever University I am teaching.
 My goal by the end of every semester is to know the name of every student in all of my classes.